Negotiation Assistant Technical Details

 (For simplicity, inputs are limited to integers in the range 1 - 1,000,000,000.)

-This system is not completely immune to gaming; as mentioned above, that's impossible.
-The buyer can theoretically gain an advantage by guessing what the seller's best price will be and making their own best price only slightly higher than that.
-But the amount of money they can gained by doing this is pretty small, and if they guess wrong the whole deal could fall through unnecessarily, guaranteeing that no sale will ever be made.
+This system is not immune to gaming; as mentioned above, that's impossible.
+The buyer can gain an advantage by guessing what the seller's best price will be and making their own best price only slightly higher than that; the same Keynesian beauty contest as occurs in regular sequential bargaining.
+But the risk of the deal falling through means that it's rational to include a significant margin of error, and input a "best price" that's somewhere in between their true BATNA and their guess at the other party's best price.

 - One person can find out the other's email address and fraudulently input their prices for them.
 This will be caught by the fact that the server received two copies of that party's data, and it will invalidate the negotiation and send them both a warning.
 If the attacker somehow manages to prevent the server from receiving the true submission, this can be caught by the victim noticing that the input prices confirmed in the email they received are not the same prices they actually input.
 (This would still be a bad exploit even without these safeguards, because the attacker could guess wrong and end up inputting a best price that's worse than the other party would actually accept, and they'd notice immediately.)

-- A party receiving a final value they don't like can claim they mistyped their email address and didn't receive the results, and try to argue for a redo.
+- A party receiving a final value they don't like can claim they mistyped their email address and didn't receive the results, or that they mistyped their prices, and try to argue for a redo.
+This seems unavoidable, and it should be handled the same as any other broken deal; if their excuse seems good, accept it, otherwise refuse to deal with them again.

 If you have concerns about this system or think you can improve on it, I'd love to hear about it.
 Various methods to contact me can be found on the homepage, or simply leave a comment below.
 I offer a competitive reward of $2.57 for any issues found in this system.